-Magnesium can increase the insulin sensitivity of the cells and improve the absorption of glucose from the blood into the cells.
-It therefore plays a central role in preventing insulin resistance.
-An adequate intake of magnesium is an important preventive measure, especially in times of increased magnesium requirements such as during pregnancy and breastfeeding, during intensive physical activity in sport or at work and in times of high mental tension and stress.
-Various drugs and medications such as diuretics, gastric acid blockers (proton pump inhibitors) or laxatives can interfere with the magnesium balance.
-Ask your doctor or pharmacist for advice on this.
-Please note that the first signs of a magnesium deficiency should be clarified by a doctor:- Calf cramps,
+Magnesium can increase the insulin sensitivity of the cells and improve the uptake of glucose from the blood into the cells.
+Thus, it plays a central role in preventing insulin resistance.
+Especially during times of increased magnesium needs, such as during pregnancy and breastfeeding, during intense physical activity in sports or work, and during times of high psychological tension and stress, adequate magnesium intake is a significant preventive measure.
+Various medications and drugs, such as diuretics, proton pump inhibitors, or laxatives, can interfere with magnesium balance.
+Please consult your doctor or pharmacist regarding this.

 - Sunflower seeds: approx. 400 mg